 seriously deplete many bird species in this process.
 They’re ‘non-invasive’

-beautiful animals and have rights, but they also may have a malignant impact in the absence of equally admirable
+beautiful animals and should not be despised or ill-treated, but they also may have a malignant impact in the absence of equally admirable wild predators.
+It makes sense for deer numbers today to be controlled by people.

 Conservation requires public support.
 Thus, we need clear language to